NoozAbooz/Duinotize/README.md

 The program runs a wrapper, which parses the input and runs a worker that connects to the Duco server via a websocket, requests a mining job with the configured settings and solves it using either [DUCO-S1](https://github.com/mobilegmYT/Duinotize/blob/main/hashes.js) or [hash-wasm](https://github.com/Daninet/hash-wasm).The miner sends the result, the time it took, username and hashrate to the server which loads it onto your wallet.

 ## Credits
-This project is a fork/continuation of https://github.com/VatsaDev/Mineuino as the original author seems to have abandoned it and the code is broken.
+This project is inspired by https://github.com/VatsaDev/Mineuino as the original author seems to have abandoned the repo and the code is broken.
+The code was rewritten from the ground up to support stability and future compatibility.
+The DUCO-S1 and hashwasm algorithms are also originally sourced from the DUCO Web Miner.
 Thanks to LDarki from the Duino discord for helping with some of the code.

 ## Notes